 While it's not unusual for private political groups to gather information, the ADL spying is different.
 It's not only the scale which sets it apart, files on 950 organizations and nearly 10,000 individuals, but, the focus of this investigation.
 The ADL spied on groups which opposed stated goals, as well as those which supported it's principals.
-More disturbing, however, is the league's: collaboration with state, federal and foreign intelligence gathering entities.
-Their sharing is often confidential information and resources -- confidential information and resources, and is not only illegal, but a violation of trust, a threat to civil liberties and an infringement to the right of privacy.
+More disturbing, however, is the league's collaboration with state, federal and foreign intelligence gathering entities.
+Their sharing is often confidential information and resources - confidential information and resources, and is not only illegal, but a violation of trust, a threat to civil liberties and an infrincement to the right of privacy.

-known as the ADL has a long standing public reputation as opponent of anti-semitism, a defender of minority rights and a promoter of racial justice.
+The Anti Defamation League commonly known as the ADL has a long standing public reputation as opponent of anti-semitism, a defender of minority rights and a promoter of racial justice.
 In January, 1973, a less benign dimension of the ADL surfaced.
 In San Francisco, newspapers broke the story of a 24 year police officer Tom Gerard who kept computerized files on thousands of Arab Americans 36 Arab organizations, some of which I'm representing here today.
-33 anti-apartheid organizations, 412 pinko organizations, 349 right wing organizations, and, of course, 35 Skinhead organizations.
-Gerard worked closely with Roy Bullock a full-time, salaried, undercover investigator for the ADL for the last 32 years.
-Bullock's records were even more extensive than Gerard's with files on 77 Arab organizations, 647 pinko and anti-apartheid organizations, he grouped those together, 612 right wing organizations and 27 Skinhead organizations.
-The spy network to which Gerard and Bullock belonged is headquartered in the ADL's New York office under ADL Director of Fact Finding, Erwin Schul, and his Deputy, Thomas Halperin.
-As the league's chief west coast undercover operative, Bullock maintained numerous contacts with law enforcement and federal officials, recruited informants and worked with ADL operatives in other cities.
-The ADL, which has a \$34 million annual budget, has openly acknowledged compiling the files on "extremists hate groups".
-And, supplying reports on them to law enforcement agenices.
-Richard Hershoff, Executive Director of the ADL Central pacific Region, also admitted that the ADL, I quote "The ADL does keep files on Arab
+33 anti-apartheid organizations, 412 pinko organizations, 349 right wing organizations, 1 2 and, of course, 35 Skinhead organizations. ٤,3 worked closely with Roy Bullock a full-time, 4 salaried, undercover investigator, for the ADL for the 5 last 32 years.
+Bullock's records were even more 6 extensive than Gerard's with files on 77 Arab.
+7 organizations, 647 pinko and anti-apartheid 8 organizations, he grouped those together, 612 right 9 wing organizations and 27 Skinhead organizations.
+10 The spy network to which Gerard and Bullock belonged 11 is headquartered in the ADL's New York office under 12 ADL Director of Fact Finding, Erwin Schul, and his 13 Deputy, Thomas Halperin.
+As the league's chief west 14 coast undercover operative, Bullock maintained numerous contacts with law enforcement and federal 15 16 officials, recruited informants and worked with ADL 17 operatives in other cities.
+The ADL, which has a \$34 18 million annual budget, has openly acknowledged 19 compiling the files on "extremists hate groups".
+20 And, supplying reports on them to law enforcement 21 agenices.
+Richard Hershoff, Executive Director of 22 the ADL Central pacific Region, also admitted that 23 the ADL, I quote "The ADL does keep files on Arab

 American Groups or individuals who espouse anti-Jewish views or take credit for anti-Jewish Bullock and Gerard's files, however, revealed massive ADL operations directed not only against right wing separatists and anti-semetic groups, but also hundreds of mainstream and progressive groups.
-Included among the minority, anti-apartheid, ethnic, peace groups, religious, human rights and other organizations and individuals, many of which ADL should have recarded as allies in the struggle against racism and bigotry.
-With the American Civil Liberties Union, the National Lawyers Guild, the NAACP, Rainbow Coalition, Greenpeace, Mother Jones, Jews For Jesus, Americans for Peace Now, Irish Northern Aid, Asian Law Caucus, Act Up, United Auto Workers, the Board of Directors of Public Television Stations KQED, Los Angeles Times, South Africa Correspondent Scott Craft, Representative Nancy Polocy, Democratic of California, House Arms Services Committee, Chair Representative Ron Dellums, Democrat of California and former representative Pete McClosky.
-These are just a few of the files that were contained by an investigation that has been
+Included among the minority, anti-apartheid, ethnic, peace groups, religious, human rights and other organizations and individuals, many of which ADL should have regarded as allies in the struggle against racism and bigotry.
+With the American Civil Liberties Union, the National Lawyers Guild, the NAACP, Rainbow Coalition, Greenpeace, Mother Jones, Jews For Jesus, Americans for Peace Now Filrish Northern Aid, Asian Law Caucus, Act Up, United Auto Workers, the Board of Directors of Public Television Stations KQED, Los Angeles Times, South Africa Correspondent Scott Craft, Representative Nancy Polocy, Democratic of California, House Arms Services.
+Committee, Chair Representative Ron Dellums, Democrat of California and former representative Pete These are just a few of the files that were contained by an investigation that has been going on since the beginning of this year in San subpoenaed from the ADL offices and opened, and these are some of the groups that files have been kept on.